Get

 The cost to keep your cat overnight at the vet’s office can vary greatly depending on what needs to be done during their stay.
 For example, if your cat is getting emergency care, they may need blood work, x-rays, wound treatment, or even emergency surgery.
 In other cases, they may need IV fluids all night to combat severe dehydration or testing to reach a diagnosis.

-Because of all the variables, there is no concrete answer to how much it will cost, and you will need to talk to your vet to find out precisely what they charge and why.
+Because of all the variables, there is no concrete answer to how much it will cost, and you will need to talk to the vet to find out precisely what they charge and why.
 But be aware the bill can add up quickly and cost more than anticipated.

 Cat Vet